-A teenager, Nancy Thompson (Heather Langenkamp, Shocker), and her High School friends are having nightmares about a disfigured psychopath named Freddy Krueger (Robert Englund, The Mangler).
+A teenager, Nancy Thompson (Heather Langenkamp, Shocker), and her High School friends are having nightmares about a disfigured psychopath named Freddy Krueger (Robert Englund, Behind the Mask: The Rise of Leslie Vernon).
 When one of the teenagers dies in her sleep, Nancy realizes that Krueger has the ability to enter your dreams.
 She sets out to find a way to stop the vicious killer.

 Reaction & Thoughts:

 “Whatever you do … don’t fall asleep.”